 Students are not permitted to have dice or other games of chance during the school day.
 We ask students to leave these items at home.
 Items listed or used to play games of chance will be taken from the student or students involved.
-Parents will be able to pick the items up at school at the grade level assistant principal's office.
-Cards and other group games are not permitted in study halls.
-The atmosphere in a study hall should be conducive to learning.
+Parents will be able to pick the items up at school at the grade-level assistant principal's office.